Q Does the fair board need a state fair board license?

 You can find general information about tenant rights at http://www.ag.nd.gov/Brochures/FactSheet/TenantRights.pdf.

 Q I have been making payments of $15 a month on my hospital (clinic) bill.
 The hospital (clinic) wants me to pay $200 a month or they will turn the bill over for collection.
 I can't afford that much.
 I thought that as long as I made a small payment every month, they could not try to collect the bill or sue me.

-The relationship between a medical provider and the patient or responsible party is a contractual relationship governed by the terms of such agreement and other applicable state and federal laws.
 We are not aware that you can avoid legal action simply by making some minimal payment.
 You must negotiate your payment with the medical provider and the medical provider is free to enforce its debt collection if you do not reach an acceptable agreement.
 You should discuss your financial circumstances with the provider.
 Historically, we have found the medical providers in ND to be willing to negotiate payment arrangements, but such arrangements may require you to make "reasonable" rather than "nominal" payments each month.
 You may also consult with a private attorney or Legal Services of North Dakota about your legal rights in these circumstances.

 Q If our organization had no gaming activity during the current quarter, are we still required to file a tax return?